 Belfast City Hall

 One of Belfast’s most iconic buildings, Belfast City Hall first opened its doors in August 1906 and is Belfast’s civic building.
-You can take a free tour inside, with tours running on a first come first served basis.
+A visitor app is free to download and includes a rich and engaging audio tour that will guide you through the visitor exhibition and all of its displays.
 Or simply stroll in the manicured grounds, see the Titanic Memorial Garden and take in the building’s exquisite architecture, which is often illuminated in different colours after dark.

 VB Big Fish